Feelpath Logo

 • document what seems helpful, for whom, and under what conditions

-• product work needed specifically to deliver the study and capture the right data
+• develop product further, specifically to deliver the study and capture the right data

 The spending at this stage will go towards: